lakshyakalia/lakshyakalia/README.md

 ### 🚀 What I Do:
 - Build scalable and user-centric applications with cutting-edge technologies.
 - Work on both frontend and backend, ensuring the best user experience and robust architecture.
-- Contribute to open-source projects and love collaborating with other developers.
+- Love collaborating with other developers.

 🔗 **Connect with Me**:
 - 📧 [lakshyakalia1998@gmail.com](mailto:lakshyakalia1998@gmail.com)